Global Change - Graduate Level

 Peer-Reviewing Criteria

-1. Peer reviews will be anonymous.
+1. Peer reviews will be anonymous, unless the reviewer chooses not to be anonymous.

-2. Peer reviews should be roughly 1-2 pages.
+3. Peer reviews should be roughly 1-2 pages.

-3. Peer reviews should be based in part on the Grading Criteria above.
+4. Peer reviews should be based in part on the Grading Criteria above.
 Reviews should note, for example, where clarity is lacking or if there appear to be scientific errors.
 Reviews should also note where the criteria have been handled well.

-4. Peer reviews should also point out minor issues like incorrect spelling, missing references, figures that are not clear, etc.
+5. Peer reviews should also point out minor issues like incorrect spelling, missing references, figures that are not clear, etc.

-5. Comments should be supported by specific writing from the paper reviewed.
+6. Comments should be supported by specific writing from the paper reviewed.
 That is, saying simply, "The writing was not clear." is not acceptable.
 A much more substantive statement is, instead, "The writing was not clear because the discussion on page N of the paper could mean X or it could mean Y or Z." In other words, give evidence supporting your review comments.

-6. Grading of peer reviews will be based on how well they address each of the peer-reviewing criteria.
+7. Grading of peer reviews will be based on how well they address each of the peer-reviewing criteria.

 Grading Scheme (100 points)